gcastillo-ucsd/kloudspeaker/Creating-UI.md

 Kloudspeaker uses [Durandal](http://durandaljs.com/) for creating views and binding them with model objects.

-Views can be preloaded templates or HTML files, and models JavaScript module classes with data.
+Views can be preloaded templates or HTML files, and models JavaScript objects.
 With [Knockout](http://knockoutjs.com/) binding tools, view and model can be tied together without coding the UI logic.

 It is suggested to create both, view and model, as independent modules.
 See https://github.com/sjarvela/kloudspeaker/wiki/Client-modules